dpasca/portfolio/proj_shlight.md

 #### What I learned

-- The use of Spherical Harmonics for lighting
+- Application of Spherical Harmonics for lighting